 - Sampling

-- Whole population

 - Mail

+- Unstructured

 - Telephone

+- Whole population

-- On-Site
+- Case Study

 - Structured

-- Unstructured

-- Case Study

 - Observation

+- On-Site

 - Portfolio Reviews

 Evaluation studies using mail, telephone and/or on-site observations will primarily be conducted.
 Whole population and other methods will be incorporated whenever appropriate and feasible.